 I’m pretty sure I’ve accidentally made out with my husband’s security guy at work at least a couple of times.
 So there you go…if you’re ever in Florida, you know what to do.

 These lemon brownies aren’t just a little lemony.
 These are packed full of lemon flavor.
 They have a sweet lemon brownie base with a tart glaze on top.
+The total opposite of these chocolate brownies.

 - 3/4 cup all-purpose flour